odoe/learn-dojo/posts/migrating-to-dojo-6.md

 });
 ```

-First of all, the folder `widget-core` ha been renamed to `core` in `@dojo/framework`.
+First of all, the folder `widget-core` has been renamed to `core` in `@dojo/framework`.
 This is just a organizational change to Dojo.
 But the other new one is the use of this `create` module.
 The `create` module that lets you create a factory method for your render function.

-To create a basic factory render function you could just do something like this.
+To create a basic factory render function, you could do something like this.

 ```tsx
 // return a render factory